How do I migrate Public Folder permissions?

 The account for the Source needs to either be an Owner of the Public Folder or be in the Public Folder Management Role Group.
 The Role group method resolves issues of missing ownership of a folder.

 In order for Public Folder permissions to be migrated correctly, the users on the Source and Destination must be created and set up.
-When we migrate permissions for a Public Folder, we attempt to match the full email address first, and then attempt to match the display name of the user.
-If neither of these are found to match, then the permission is not migrated.
+When we migrate permissions for a Public Folder, we attempt to match on three criteria:

-- If it can find a match of the display name, then permissions will migrate.
+- If it does not match the email address, it then checks the user's display name; if it matches the display name, then permissions will migrate.